nummacway/gb300/README.md

 * `World Series Baseball.zmd`
 * `Wu Kong Wai Zhuan.zmd`

-GB300 Tool can fix them for you.
+GB300 Tool can fix them for you all at once.

 #### SEGA PICO